redhead/diploma-thesis/Refactoring_of_Integration_Portal_Now__.md

     POST /folder/abc123/nameChange
     {"name": "New folder name"}

 As you can see, the difference is made by a shift in the URL to target one specific feature of the original resource.
 This way, changing multiple features in one request is not possible.
 The `nameChange` sub-resource expects modification of the name only and thus carries the intent clearly - changes the name.
-Similarly, the rest of the modifiable features of each resource was redesigned.
+The rest of the modifiable features of each resource was redesigned in a similar way.

+### Revising the original domain model

+Concurrently, development of a new feature was considered to extend the functionality in the original code.
+The functionality should have allowed users to share their files with other users, which was not possible before.
+This also included the ability to specify permissions on the shared files for each user (or group).
+The responsibility of the development was assigned to another member of the Integration Portal team.
+The time of completion of this functionality was expected to be during the refactoring and thus it was originally intended to be part of the refactoring as well.

+This resulted in some changes to the original domain model to support this functionality.
+Specifically, there was a small issue in the design of the entities in the original domain model that prevented sharing the same code for both folders and files.
+This issue was even more problematic for development of the new functionality.

+Both folders and files represent nodes in the simulated file system tree.
+Conceptually, they are very similar entities.
+They even share some of their fields, like the name, parent folder, owner, assigned labels, etc. However, they were originally designed as totally distinct entities that did not share a common abstract class.
+This resulted in code duplication in several places in the back end, as well as in the front-end application.
+The same issue would be even more noticeable in the planned file sharing functionality.

+Thus, the two entities were rewritten to push the shared fields to an abstract class called `Node`.
+This way a lot of redundancy was removed and the code became clearer.
+In the end, the redesign was beneficial for the refactoring to CQRS too.